-- 23. To show compliance with Rule 91.211 and relevant exposition requirements, operators need to outline the contents of the safety briefings as part of their exposition.
-This should include details of what needs to be covered in each briefing, including briefings for special categories of passengers.
-This ensures that staff providing the briefings have access to the information and instructions they need to effectively communicate safety information to passengers. - 24.
+Operators that have expositions need to outline the contents of the safety briefings in the applicable part of their exposition.
+The outline needs to include details of what needs to be covered in each briefing, including briefings for special categories of passengers.
+This ensures that staff providing the briefings have access to the information and instructions they need to effectively communicate safety information to passengers.

 Operators may choose to have the briefings listed in other places as well such as in associated manuals and instructions such as a Passenger Announcement Manual, or on a quick reference card.